 The main Vaughan Campus is comprised of the Henshaw, Joseph, Beck and Vaughan Buildings which house subjects such as Science, Geography, Geology, RE, Maths, Economics, Business Studies, Politics, History and Music.
 The Drama Studio, Junior Refectory, Main Dining Hall and Sports Hall are also on this main site.
 The Regis Campus, adjacent to the main Vaughan Campus, is home to English, MFL, Latin and the Sixth Form.

 A short walk to Brantingham Road brings pupils to the College’s Sports Grounds.
 This site comprises of extensive playing fields, Pavilion, purpose-build changing facilities and a floodlit all-weather AstroTurf pitch.

 St Bede’s College is proud to combine innovation and tradition with over 140 years of history.

-Recently there has been a major redevelopment of the Sixth Form.
-There is now a devoted study area with computer and wi-fi access throughout.
-Annexed to this is a Careers and UCAS resource centre, where Mrs Lockett (Head of Upper Sixth) can be found before school, at lunchtime and in her free periods to help students with their university applications.
+In the Sixth Form Centre there is a devoted study area with computer and wi-fi access throughout, annexed to this is a Careers and UCAS resource centre, where Mrs Lockett (Head of Upper Sixth) can be found before school to help students with their university applications.
 Mrs Gallagher (Head of Sixth Form) and Mr Gallagher (Head of Lower Sixth) are also based adjacent to the Sixth Form study area.

-The Sixth Form now has a new cafeteria, The Hive, which is open throughout the school day and where students can purchase a wide range of hot and cold drinks and snacks.
-The remainder of the Common Room has also been refurbished and is now a highly attractive space for the students to study, eat and socialise.
+The Sixth Form has a cafeteria, The Hive, which is open throughout the school day and where students can purchase a wide range of hot and cold drinks and snacks.
+The remainder of the Common Room is furnished in a relaxed style for the students to study, eat and socialise.